Aging. Childbirth. Menopause. Each of these can contribute to a problem that most women do not want to talk about —

 Causes of incontinence and pelvic disorders

-Weakness or atrophy in the pelvic floor muscles or structural defects of the pelvic organs can cause or contribute to incontinence.
-Increased tension in the pelvic floor muscles can cause or contribute to pelvic pain.
-Life experiences, such as childbirth, infertility treatment, menopause, and certain disease treatments, such as chemotherapy and radiation therapy, can also cause or contribute to these issues.
+Weakness or atrophy in the pelvic floor muscles or structural defects of the pelvic organs can cause or contribute to incontinence and prolapse.
+Life experiences, such as childbirth, infertility treatment, menopause, and other health conditions, such as chronic constipation and straining, chronic coughing, obesity and heavy-lifting, can cause or contribute to these issues.
+In addition, certain disease treatments, such as chemotherapy and radiation therapy, can also contribute to pelvic floor disorders.

 Men can experience incontinence, too.
 Men with nerve damage or muscle weakness due to trauma or as part of back pain, as well as those undergoing cancer treatment that affects the pelvic area, such as radiation treatment for prostate cancer, may experience different levels of incontinence.

 Your pelvic medicine team

-Led by a group of experienced urogynecologists, nurses and women’s health physical therapists, the Women's Center for Pelvic Medicine at Edward offers a range of treatment options for urinary incontinence, pelvic pain and other pelvic disorders.
+Led by a group of board certified, fellowship trained urogynecologists and specially trained nurses, the Women's Center for Pelvic Medicine at Edward-Elmhurst Health offers a range of treatment options for pelvic floor disorders, including bladder and bowel problems and prolapse of the female organs.

 Treatment options at the Women’s Center for Pelvic Medicine